-- Transfer students who have completed an Associate of Arts (A.A.) degree from a regionally accredited community college will have their Foundational and Themes requirements under Breakthrough waived, except for Westminster Seminar for online students (WSM 104 - Transformations).
+Transfer students who have completed an Associate of Arts (A.A.) degree from a regionally accredited community college will receive a waiver of the Breakthrough general education Foundational and Themes requirements, except for Westminster Seminar for online students (WSM 104 - Transformations).
 One of the two Exploration Cluster courses will also be waived.
 Breakthrough's Lifetime Leadership requirements will be waived with the exception of one upper level Writing Intensive course, and one Research course.
-(These Lifetime Leadership requirements may be fulfilled with courses that also contribute to a major or minor.) - Transfer students who have completed an Associate of Science (A.S.) degree from a regionally accredited community college will have their Foundational requirements under Breakthrough waived, except for Westminster Seminar for online students (WSM 104 - Transformations).
+(These Lifetime Leadership requirements may be fulfilled with courses that also contribute to a major or minor.)

+Transfer students who have completed an Associate of Science (A.S.) degree from a regionally accredited community college will receive a waiver of the Breakthrough general education Foundational requirements, except for Westminster Seminar for online students (WSM 104 - Transformations).
 The Themes requirements for Natural Science, Institutions & Society, and Human Development will also be waived.
 One of the two Exploration Cluster courses will also be waived.
-Breakthrough's Lifetime Leadership requirements will be waived with the exception of one upper-level Writing Intensive course, and one Research course.
-(These Lifetime Leadership requirements may be fulfilled with courses that also contribute to a major or minor.) - Transfer students who have completed the CORE 42 framework at a participating Missouri Institution will have their Foundational and Themes requirements under Breakthrough waived, except for Westminster
+Breakthrough's Lifetime Leadership requirements will be waived with the exception of one upperlevel Writing Intensive course, and one Research course.
+(These Lifetime Leadership requirements may be fulfilled with courses that also contribute to a major or minor.)

+Transfer students who have completed

-Seminar for online students (WSM 104 - Transformations).
-Breakthrough's Lifetime Leadership requirements will be reduced to one upper-level Writing Intensive course, one Research course, and one Information & Digital Literacy course.
+the CORE 42 framework at a participating Missouri Institution will receive a waiver of the Breakthrough general education Foundational and Themes requirements, except for Westminster Seminar for online students (WSM 104 - Transformations).
+Breakthrough's Lifetime Leadership requirements will be reduced to one upperlevel Writing Intensive course, one Research course, and one Information & Digital Literacy course.
 (These Lifetime Leadership requirements may be fulfilled with courses that also contribute to a major or minor.)